SuperSpartan781/PW_project_2025/README.md

 ## Database
 The system has a DB with 3 tables for storing events, users, and user registrations to events.
 The latter is already implemented.
+You have to implement the ORM classes `User` and `Event` (NB: you must use exactly these names, otherwise it won't work!).

 An event must be uniquely identified by its ID, which has to be automatically assigned by the system.
 A user must be uniquely identified by their username, which will be set during the creation.